Not a few people in the world wonder whether the country bordering the

 remain directly and firmly under French rule.

-the pars pro toto, or may even have lain at its root.
+rid of the pars pro toto, or may even have lain at its root.

 The region bordering the North Sea between France or the French-speaking

 area (two things which are not the same) and Germany or the German-speaking

 area (two things which were the same in this part of Europe until the end

 of the First World War) has almost never been one country in modern

 Just like almost anywhere in Africa and in the rest of Europe, also in this